JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 Cheat-sheet](http://michael.peopleofhonoronly.com/vim/).

-Lets use something simpler for now: [nano](http://www.nano-editor.org/). type in `nano` at the command line to open a new file, start typing you're already in input mode, and there's a UI so it tells you what commands are available, but there's much more than meets the eye.
+Lets use something simpler for now: [nano](http://www.nano-editor.org/). type in `nano` at the command line to open it, start typing you're already in input mode, because there are no modes, and there's a UI so it tells you what commands are available, but there's much more than meets the eye.
 To open an existing file use `nano filename.ext` at the command line

-Unlike VIM nano doesn't have code-highlighting by default so to set this up you have to edit `/etc/nanorc`, so type `nano /etc/nanorc` at the command line the section we're looking for starts on line 240, so hit `ctrl+/` and type `240` hit enter and you'll see a list of nanorc files, erase the # before each
+Unlike VIM, nano doesn't have code-highlighting by default so to set this up you have to edit `/etc/nanorc`, so type `nano /etc/nanorc` at the command line the section we're looking for starts on line 240, so hit `ctrl+/` and type `240` hit enter and you'll see a list of nanorc files, erase the # before each